What’s the Best Thread Count for Cotton Sheets?

 Does Thread Count Really Matter?

-Thread count is important, but the quality of the cotton itself makes a bigger difference.
-Look for sheets made from long-staple cotton.
+Thread count plays a role, but the quality of the cotton itself has a much bigger impact.
+When shopping for sheets, prioritize those made from long-staple cotton, as it produces softer, stronger, and more durable fabric.

 Overline